csuustc/pydata-book/Pandas Cheat Sheet.md

     dropna=True)
 # df.pivot is more simple, but cannot aggregate
 df.pivot(index=None, columns=None, values=None) # from 'long' data to pivot
+# crosstab similar to pivot_table, but use when don't have dataframe
+pd.crosstab(index, columns, values=None, # all array-like
+            rownames=None, colnames=None,
+            aggfunc=None, margins=False)
 # from wide to long, use melt or stack
 df.melt(id_vars=None, # the key column, which won't change
         value_vars=None, # columns gonna stack